NxPKG/khulnasoft-docs/content/waf/tools/zone-lockdown.md

 ## Availability

-Cloudflare Zone Lockdown is available on paid plans.
-The number of available Zone Lockdown rules depends on your Cloudflare plan.
+Khulnasoft Zone Lockdown is available on paid plans.
+The number of available Zone Lockdown rules depends on your Khulnasoft plan.

 {{<feature-table id="security.x_zone_lockdown_rules">}}